-• Educational support to school goers through remedial back up support classes helping them to prepare themselves to perform better for formal schools and secondary level support.

-- DAS had taken initiative to decrease the percentage of school dropout, education issues and available Govt. services through arranged monthly awareness parents meetings, stakeholders meetings in community and also taken informal tracking system through door to door home visits. - Skill development of adolescent groups, emphasizing specialization in particular aspects helping them to generate employment opportunity leading to self dependence in future. - Capacity building of educators on Teaching Learning Methods, Child psychology, appropriate school curriculums. - DAS had taken initiative on fund raising approach programme for few corporate persons, community stakeholders and NRI persons who belongs to our country due to those marginalized children who are suffered poverty level and can't get any kind of basic survival materials.
+- Educational support to school goers through remedial back up support classes helping them to prepare themselves to perform better for formal schools and secondary level support. - DAS had taken initiative to decrease the percentage of school dropout, education issues and available Govt. services through arranged monthly awareness parents meetings, stakeholders meetings in community and also taken informal tracking system through door to door home visits. - Skill development of adolescent groups, emphasizing specialization in particular aspects helping them to generate employment opportunities leading to self-reliance in future. - Capacity building of educators on Teaching Learning Methods, Child psychology, appropriate school curriculums. - DAS had taken initiative on a fundraising approach programme for few corporate persons, community stakeholders and NRI persons who belong to our country due to those marginalized children who are experiencing endemic poverty and can't get any kind of basic survival materials.